| |

 Now the drive is redetected, actually as USB hard drive.
 The drive can be partitioned, the policy "Optimize for performance" indeed activates a write cache on FAT formatted drives and Windows will create the beloved folder "System Volume Information"...

-Remove non removable drives from the "Safely remove hardware" list |
+Remove non removable drives from the "Safely remove hardware" list

 Internal card readers of desktop PCs are usually USB devices.
 The USB standards define no mechanism which allowes a device to say "I'm internal and not removable".
-Therefore internal USB card readers are listed in the "Safely remove hardware" facility.
+USB hubs can mark ports as 'non removable' but I have never seen a root hub doing so.
+I have seen an internal hub of an USB flash drive which has marked his ports as 'non removable' but this had no effect on Windows' behaviour.

 There are also SATA drivers which pretend their internal drives being removable.

-As far as known devices are shown in the "Safely remove hardware" list if they are marked as removable and
+As far as known devices are shown in the "Safely remove hardware" list if they are marked as removable and under XP furthermore not as "surprise removal is ok".

 These are bit coded flags: